home-things/homebridge-gpio/README.md

 1. Install homebridge using: `npm install -g homebridge`
 2. Install [wiringPi] or [wiringOP] (look related website)
 3. Add rights to homebridge user if running homebridge as systemd service: `sudo usermod -a -G gpio homebridge`
-4. Install this plugin using: `npm install -g homebridge-gpio-device-orpi`
+4. Install this plugin using: `npm install -g homebridge-gpio2`
 5. Update your configuration file.
 See bellow for a sample.
 6. Setup pins (mode, etc.)